-The history of stir-up Sunday
+Make a wish: the history of stir-up Sunday

-Stir-up Sunday, always the last Sunday before Advent, takes its name from a prayer said in the Anglican church, which begins: ‘Stir up, we beseech thee, O Lord...’The words remind churchgoers to start stirring up their plum pudding so it has time to mature before Christmas Day.
+The day takes its name from an Anglican church prayer, which begins: "Stir up, we beseech thee, O Lord..."
+The words remind listeners to start stirring up their plum pudding so it has time to mature before Christmas Day.

 A tradition the whole family can get involved with, the idea is that everyone should get a turn to mix, and make a wish while they do it.
 Some households put coins in the mix, with the finder promised wealth, health and happiness for the coming year.

 Stir-up Sunday is a lovely tradition that gets the whole family involved.
-I have to be honest, I've tended to miss it in the past because I'm not a very organised person, but this year I'm determined to be prepared in time for Sunday 22 November.
-Don't worry about trying to make sure everyone has a stir, though – as long as you sit down and eat it together, that's the important thing.
+I have to be honest, I've tended to miss it in the past because I'm not a very organised person, but this year I'm determined to be prepared in time.
+Don't worry about trying to make sure everyone has a stir though – as long as you sit down and eat it together, that's the important thing.

-'I really enjoy making Christmas puddings – soaking them in brandy is the fun bit.
+I really enjoy making Christmas puddings – soaking them in brandy is the fun bit.
 I probably won’t be putting a sixpence in ours, though.
 When I was at school, they put a 50p in the pudding, but it was in a plastic bag for safety reasons.
-It didn’t quite have the same magic!'
+It didn’t quite have the same magic!